pnwairfire/fccsmap/README.md

 ## Python 2 and 3 Support

-This package was originally developed to support python 2.7 and then 3.5, but has since been refactored to support 3.8.
-Attempts to support both 2.7 and 3.5 have been made but are not guaranteed.
+This package was originally developed to support python 2.7, followed by refactoring to support various python 3.* versions.
+It currently supports python 3.12.

 ## External Dependencies